riscv-europe/summit-website/site.src/pages/posters.md

 *Peter Rugg is a PhD student at the University of Cambridge Department of Computer Science and Technology in England specialising in efficient capabili*

-### Josep Sans I Prats -- RISC-V Core FPGA tracing for verification
+### Josep Sans I Prats -- Open source verification environment for RISC-V

 Josep Sans I Prats (Semidynamics, Barcelona, España)
 , Alberto Moreno, Alex Torregrosa, Roger Espasa.